ucsdsysnet/activermt/README.md

 3. A DPDK capable NIC (http://core.dpdk.org/supported/nics/) for running active network applications.
 4. DPDK (https://doc.dpdk.org/guides/index.html).
 5. A Linux (x86) machine, preferrably running Ubuntu (focal or higher).

+### Dependencies
+The following software dependencies for Linux are also required:
+1. Python3
+2. Scapy
+3. Numpy
+4. Pandas
+5. Matplotlib

 ### Setting up the ASIC
 We assume that you have a Tofino switch configured according to the vendor specifications, and at least one x86 machine connected to one of the switch ports.
 The software has been tested on SDE 9.7.0 and we recommend using the same for the evaluation.
 Ensure that the environment variables *SDE* and *SDE_INSTALL* are set correctly.
 Clone the repository on the switch CPU.
 You will need the contents of the "activermt" folder on the switch.
 A set of utility scripts used below can be found in the *$SDE* directory or provided by the vendor.